HongjianLi/WeatherForecast/README.md

 # WeatherForecast

-* Use puppeteer to capture screenshots of web pages of 7-day weather forecast for some cities.
+* Use puppeteer to capture web page portions of 7-day weather forecast for some cities.
-* Use tfjs-node to concatenate these screenshots.